Sharp Fundamental Gap Estimate on Convex Domains in Gaussian Spaces: Abstract

 \section{Abstract}

-We prove a sharp lower bound for the fundamental gap of convex domains in Gaussian space, the difference between the first two eigenvalues of the Ornstein-Uhlenbeck operator with Dirichlet boundary conditions.
-Our main result establishes that the gap is bounded below by the gap of a corresponding one-dimensional Schr\"odinger operator, confirming the Gaussian analogue of the fundamental gap conjecture.
-Furthermore, we demonstrate that the normalized gap of the one dimensional model is monotonically increasing with the diameter and prove the sharpness of our estimate.
-This work extends the seminal results of Andrews and Clutterbuck \cite{andrews2011} for Euclidean domains and Seto, Wang and Wei \cite{SWW19} for spherical domains to the fundamentally important setting of Gaussian spaces.
+We prove a sharp lower bound for the fundamental gap on convex domains in Gaussian spaces, the difference between the first two eigenvalues of the Ornstein-Uhlenbeck operator with Dirichlet boundary conditions.
+Our main result establishes that the gap is bounded below by the gap of the corresponding one-dimensional model, confirming the Gaussian analogue of the fundamental gap conjecture.
+Furthermore, we demonstrate that the normalized gap of the one-dimensional model is monotonically increasing with the diameter and prove the sharpness of our estimate.
+Beyond the fundamental gap, we also establish improved log-concavity properties for the Dirichlet heat kernel on convex domains in Gaussian spaces.
+Our work on Gaussian spaces complements the existing results of Andrews and Clutterbuck \cite{andrews2011} and Ni \cite{ni2013} for Euclidean domains, as well as the work of Seto, Wang, and Wei \cite{SWW19} for spherical domains.